OakNinja/yacc/README.md

 ### Step 4:

-In this step, we will install node.
+In this step, we will install node and yarn.
 Node is a javascript toolkit that we will use for loads of stuff.
+Yarn is a package manager which helps you to download useful stuff that makes web development easier.
-On mac: `brew install node@12`
-On windows: https://nodejs.org/en/ download and install version 12 LTS.
+On mac: `brew install node@12` then `brew install yarn` On windows: Go to https://nodejs.org/en/ and download and install version 12 LTS.
 LTS stands for Long Term Support.
+Then install [yarn](https://classic.yarnpkg.com/en/).

 After installing node, open VS Code and select the `Terminal` menu option in the main menu and choose `New Terminal`.